 The Dodo’s Legacy

 When the dodo vanished, few people took notice and even fewer people cared.
 In fact, its extinction was not widely accepted for hundreds of years.
 This was partly because of religious reasons.
-Many people believed that extinction was simply not possible, that God would not allow one of his precious creations to vanish from the planet.
+Many people at the time believed that extinction was simply not possible, that God would not allow one of his precious creations to vanish from the planet.

-According to a (probably apocryphal) story, the director of the Ashmolean Museum in Oxford decided in 1755 to unceremoniously throw their decayed and tattered specimen of a dodo into a fire during spring cleaning.
+According to a (probably apocryphal) story, the director of the Ashmolean Museum in Oxford decided in 1755 to unceremoniously throw their decayed, tattered specimen of a dodo into a fire during spring cleaning.
 This was the stuffed remains of the last dodo seen in Europe, already 100 years old or more.
 What the director didn’t realise was that this was, as far as anyone knows, the last stuffed specimen of a dodo in existence anywhere.
 Luckily, a diligent museum employee had the foresight to cut off the head and right foot before consigning the rest to the flames.
 Today, the foot is in a skeletal state, with only a few scraps of skin and tendon remaining, while the head has very few feathers left on it.
 Nonetheless, they contain the only known soft tissue remains of this extinct animal.

 By the 19th century, the physical remains of dodos in museums had become so extraordinarily rare that many people actually regarded the bird as a mythical creature invented by sailors, a figment of the imagination.
 Even the natives of Mauritius, when quizzed, said no one had ever known of or remembered seeing such a bird.
 It seemed as though the dodo couldn’t even survive in people’s memories.